Index Files

 User-provided index files can include Hugo front matter:

-If no front matter is present, DocBuilder adds minimal front matter automatically:
+If no front matter is present, the buildBaseFrontMatter transform adds it automatically:

 Ignored Files

-These are typically repository-level documentation not relevant to the generated docs site.
+These files are typically repository-level documentation not relevant to the generated docs site and are excluded at discovery time regardless of location (root or subdirectories).

-Exception: As shown above, README.md is not ignored and can be used as the repository index or a regular document depending on whether index.md exists.
+Important: README.md is not ignored.
+It can be used as a repository/section index (automatically normalized to _index.md) or as a regular document depending on the presence of index.md files.

 Best Practices